 Exception Handling in Java (with Real Examples)

-Learning Java requires more than just knowing the proper syntax and effective code hygiene.
+Of course, there’s more to learning Java than just knowing the proper syntax and effective code hygiene.
 Any developer who hopes to use Java for commercial development must be able to quickly and competently identify and recognize errors in their code.

-Both novice and more experienced programmers should understand how to use exception handling to improve their code.
-This article discusses the basics of exception handling in Java and how Sentry can help make exception handling simple and more powerful.
+When it comes to improving code, both novice and more experienced programmers could do well to understand how to use exception handling.
+This article will cover not only the basics of exception handling in Java but also how Sentry can help make exception handling simple and more powerful.

-What happens when a program method throws an exception?
+What happens when a method throws an exception?

 Errors encountered during runtime create exception objects containing basic information about the exception, including the type of exception generated and the system’s state at the time of the exception.
 The method then throws the exception to the runtime system for processing.